jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >The specified value is used as a constant/factory method on DateTimeFormatter in the de/serializer classes.

 >See [example](./src/test/java/mada/tests/e2e/opts/generator/localdate)

 >
     default value: ISO_LOCAL_DATE_TIME

+**generator-jackson-offsetdatetime-deserializer**

+>Allows you specify a custom OffsetDateTime deserializer class (use a fully qualified class name).

+>The default value will also cause generation of a generic OffsetDateTime deserializer that uses `generator-jackson-offsetdatetime-wire-format`.

+>
+    default value: _OffsetDateTimeJacksonDeserializer

+**generator-jackson-offsetdatetime-serializer**

+>Allows you specify a custom OffsetDateTime serializer class (use a fully qualified class name).

+>The default value will also cause generation of a generic OffsetDateTime serializer that uses `generator-jackson-offsetdatetime-wire-format`.

+>
+    default value: _OffsetDateTimeJacksonSerializer

+**generator-jackson-offsetdatetime-wire-format**

+>Allows you specify a OffsetDateTime wire format that is used with a standard de/serializer.

+>The specified value is used as a constant/factory method on DateTimeFormatter in the de/serializer classes.

+>
+    default value: ISO_OFFSET_DATE_TIME

 **generator-jakarta**